selcuksert/selcuksert.github.io/_posts/2021-12-25-apache-kafka.md

 - Delivering value and services to its customers

 The global data traffic increased 112 times from 2008 to 2020.[^2] To unleash the power of such a massive amount of data, it should be transformed into a more meaningful asset, information, using right combination of application and technology stack while specification, monitoring, execution of business processes.
 Because:
-> "Every company is a technology company, regardless of what business they think they are in.
-A bank is just an IT company with a banking license." <br/>― _Christopher Little_
+{% include pullquote.html quote="Every company is a technology company, regardless of what business they think they are in.
+A bank is just an IT company with a banking license." cite="Christopher Little" %}

 This information is then used to gain **knowledge** in a quick and a straightforward way.
 It is the primary tool for understanding and overcoming business challenges in fast-paced and ever-changing world.